 Go to the next section for actual figures for the volatility of total returns on residential property.
 This helps dispel the myth that this asset class exhibits extreme volatility.

 As well as providing strong returns over the long-term, residential real estate has also been one of the least volatile asset classes.
 In our view this is as relevant an advantage to many investors as the headline rate of return.
-Standard deviation of returns for five, ten and twenty years to the end of 2012 shows residential property to be less
+Standard deviation of returns for the last five, ten and twenty years shows residential property to be less

 volatile than everything except cash and, over ten years, gilts.